jswilkinSMU/jswilkinSMU/README.md

 🎮 Game Programmer | 🎓 SMU Guildhall Master's Student | 🧠 Systems Designer

-I'm a game programmer with a background in computer science and animation, currently pursuing my Master’s in Game Development at SMU Guildhall.
-I specialize in gameplay systems, AI, and engine-level programming in C++, with a strong emphasis on performance, player experience, and cross-disciplinary collaboration.
+I'm a game programmer with a background in computer science and animation, currently pursuing my Master’s in Interactive Technology at SMU Guildhall.

 ## 🧠 What I Do